 A Presbyterian form of church structure is essentially leadership by committee.

 Although staff may be employed by a church, the church is led by a committee or “session” of elders.
 Representatives from the local church committee may sit on a regional committee and a national committee of representatives may meet annually or biannually as the highest governing body.
 Foursquare uses government by committee at a national level through the governance of the National Board.
 The National Board appoints a president to serve the national church and makes decisions on important administrative issues.
 At a local church level, the church council works with the Lead Pastor to administrate the affairs of the church.

 An Episcopal form of church structure is based on leadership by appointed individuals.

 In this system authority is generally delegated downwards and those who delegate then oversee those appointed.
 Foursquare uses a Modified Episcopal form of government at a national level through the appointment of a President by the National Board and the appointment of Unit Supervisors and National Coordinators by the President.
-At a local church level the Lead Pastor is appointed by the President in consultation with the Unit Supervisor and Church Council.
-Staff pastors are appointed by the Lead pastor with the advice and approval of the Church Council.
-While Foursquare does include elements of Congregational and Presbyterian church government, the emphasis is placed on the Episcopal model because of our convictions that God calls individuals to leadership and that the laying on of hands seen in the bible is form of appointment employing a downward delegation of authority.
+At a local church level, the Lead Pastor is appointed by the President in consultation with the Unit Supervisor and Church Council.
+Staff Pastors are appointed by the Lead pastor with the advice and approval of the Church Council.
+While Foursquare does include elements of Congregational and Presbyterian church government, the emphasis is placed on the Episcopal model because of our convictions that God calls individuals to leadership and that the laying on of hands seen in the bible, is a form of appointment employing a downward delegation of authority.